XcidTrader/PTSettings/README.md

-# Biannce Profit Trailer Settings
+# Profit Trailer Settings - Binance

 Start Balance on BTC was = 0.4
 Returns are 300 - 600 USD